ocean_swimming.jpg

 There are several differences between swimming in a pool and the ocean.
 Here are the key ones to be aware of:

-Tides - Check the tide before you leave home.
+Tides - Check the tide in Metservice or Tideschart, before you leave home.
 Two hours before or after high tide is the best time to swim, so you have enough space to leave your things on the beach and you don’t have to wade out too far to reach deep water.

 Water quality - Check the water quality of your beach before leaving home.
 You can do this on your local council website or the Clean Swim NZ app, which will show whether it’s safe to swim or if there’s a risk of illness.